A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Model Limitations

 \section{Model Limitations}

-The modeling work presented here has limitations related to the chosen prescription for demixing, envelope composition, and internal model assumptions.
+The modeling work presented here has limitations related to the chosen prescription for demixing, envelope composition, and interior model assumptions.

-First, while water condensation may, through the release of latent heat, heat up the planetary atmosphere -- resulting in warmer interiors than we predict, and potentially impacting the diagnosis of hydrogen-water (im-)miscibility, we find that our temperature profiles only cross the water condensation curves in the coldest models with $A_B=0.4$ and with high $Z_\mathrm{env}$.
-Condensation is predicted for $Z_\mathrm{env}>0.95$ for masses up to 13 M$_\oplus$ and $>0.9$ over the 13 to 20 M$_\oplus$ mass range (Fig. \ref{fig:stable_comp}).
-These metallicities are so high that the conditions do not overlap with the demixing window for masses lower than 20 M$_\oplus$, and should not impact our conclusions for most sub-Neptunes.
+First, while water condensation may, through the release of latent heat, heat up the planetary atmosphere -- resulting in warmer interiors than we predict, and potentially impacting the diagnosis of hydrogen-water (im-)miscibility, we find that our temperature profiles only cross the water condensation curves in the coldest models with $T_\mathrm{eq}=336$\,K and with high $Z_\mathrm{env}$ (Fig. \ref{fig:stable_comp}).
+These metallicities are so high that the conditions do not overlap with the demixing window for masses lower than 13.5 $M_\oplus$, and should not impact our conclusions for most sub-Neptunes.

-The main limitation of the atmosphere model is the set choice of $T_\mathrm{int}$.
-We adopted $T_\mathrm{int}=25$\,K, which is commonly adopted for sub-Neptunes \citep{madhusudhan_interior_2020,kempton_where_2023,nixon_new_2024}, although the exact value will be dependent on each planet's thermal evolution, and therefore on the atmosphere metallicity, envelope thickness, and any planetary eccentricity (see e.g. \citealp{lopez_understanding_2014,thorngren_bayesian_2018,tang_reassessing_2024}).
+Beyond our choice of H/He/H$_2$O composition (discussed in Section \ref{sec:sensitivity_ch4_vs_h2o}), the main limitation of the atmosphere model is the choice of $T_\mathrm{int}$.
+We adopted $T_\mathrm{int}=25$\,K, which is represented in the sub-Neptune literature \citep{madhusudhan_interior_2020,kempton_where_2023,nixon_new_2024,rigby_surface_2025}, although the exact value will be dependent on each planet's thermal evolution, and therefore on the planet mass, atmosphere metallicity, envelope thickness, and any planetary eccentricity (see e.g. \citealp{lopez_understanding_2014,thorngren_bayesian_2018,tang_reassessing_2024}).
 For the purposes of this work, we choose this value because it is low enough to reveal the \textit{potential} for envelope demixing under realistic conditions in sub-Neptune atmospheres, but high enough to remain realistic.
+We also calculated limited model grids of planets with well-mixed H/He/H$_2$O envelopes for 5.1\,$M_\oplus$ and 20\,$M_\oplus$ planets with $T_\mathrm{int}=50$\,K and 75\,K and found that in these two cases, the deep-envelope temperatures are sytematically $\gtrsim 110$\,K warmer than the conditions required for immiscibility.
+This may indicate that water-hydrogen demixing occurs late in sub-Neptune evolution, although the nuances related to the drastic impact of compositional diversity on envelope temperature gradients (see e.g. Fig. \ref{fig:h2o_ch4_profiles}) may allow for this process to impact sub-Neptunes at earlier ages.
 While beyond the scope of this study, future work will evaluate the dependence of the demixing window on the compositionally-dependent thermal evolution, and whether the metal-rich sub-Neptune interiors that we proposed as demixing candidates ever get cool enough to match the assumptions made here.